 Tripadvisor Warning for Thai Hotel That Sued Guest Over Bad Review

-BANGKOK (AFP) — Travel website Tripadvisor has slapped a warning on a Thai resort’s listing, after it launched legal action against an American expat over a negative review, which briefly landed him in prison.
+BANGKOK (AFP) — Travel website Tripadvisor has slapped a warning on a Thai resort’s listing after it launched legal action against an American expat over a negative review that briefly landed him in prison.

 In July, Wesley Barnes wrote of encountering “unfriendly staff” and accused the Sea View hotel and spa on Koh Chang island of “modern day slavery” following a dispute over a corkage fee.

-The resort later sued Barnes and he spent two days in police custody after being arrested and charged under Thailand’s strict defamation laws.
+The resort later sued Barnes, and he spent two days in police custody after being arrested and charged under Thailand’s strict defamation laws.

 Barnes and the resort reached a settlement after a mediation session last month.